 Fast forward to year 2002, two major changes:

 - I decided to move the “homepage” to a weblog engine, first the Blogger then Plog / Lifetype and now WordPress.

 - I registered the great domain name 80days.com.
-First it’s redirected to my personal site michaelyung.com, but then I set it up with PostNuke CMS, and then DocuWiki as a test bed of various Internet tools.
-And now it is redirected to an Amazon shopping front end.
-However, a new 80days.com is going to be relaunched, stay tuned.
+First it’s redirected to my personal site michaelyung.com, but then I set it up with PostNuke CMS, and then DocuWiki as a test bed of various Internet tools such as Amazon Store.

 Following is a list of the michaelyung.com in “blog mode”:

 From year 2007, Michaelyung.com WordPress look:

 From year 2009, Michaelyung.com started to use the Thesis Theme for the WordPress blog engine:

 Then, in 2012, went back to use WordPress’ standard Twenty Twelve theme, and eventually moved to WordPress.com hosting in 2016:

 Following is the 80days.com in different stages:

 The 80days.com look, in 2017, with self hosting scripts: